UnNoobyEs/dropzone/README.md

 ## To run the project, you need to follow these steps:

 1) Download XAMPP
-2) Download the Zip file from Github and extract it.
+2) Download the Zip file from Github and unpack it.